urbandroid-team/dont-kill-my-app/_vendors/meizu.md

 layout: vendor
 award: 5
 explanation: "
-Meizu is probably on par with Huawei and Xiaomi in their approach to background process limitations, but they get a better rank probably just because those devices are not that common on the market and thus donot cause such a pain to the developers as the before mentioned.
+Meizu is probably on par with Huawei and Xiaomi in their approach to background process limitations, but they get a better rank probably just because those devices are not that common on the market and thus do not cause such a pain to the developers as the aforementioned.
 "

 user_solution: "
 Adjust your settings:

 * **Device Settings > Advanced Settings > Battery manager > Power plan** set to **Performance**

 * **Device Settings > Advanced Settings > Battery Manager > Protected apps** – check your app as **Protected**